isomerpages/govtech-gobusiness/pages/solutionrepo/solution2158.md

 ---
-title: Water Filtration System
+title: Vacuum Cooler Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2158
 ---

-## Water Filtration System
+## Vacuum Cooler Equipment

 ## Overview

 **Description**

-A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.
+A system that rapidly cools from produce to extend shelf life and be more energy efficient.

 ## Solution Packages Option(s)